Alex-Bolduc/rpg_server/project.md

 ### 3. Expired auctions:

-- Auctions must be automatically removed once they expire.
+- Auctions' statuses have to be updated automatically without being queried.

 ### 4. Items: